pmem/pmdk-examples/pmem_leak/README.md

 To build this sample, download/clone the [pmdk-examples repository](https://github.com/pmem/pmdk-examples).
 A Makefile is provided.
-To compile this sample, just type `make pmem_leak` from the root directory of the repository, or `make` from this location; a C++ compiler needs to be properly installed in your system.
-The default C++ compiler used is `g++`.
-You can change that by setting the `CXX` variable in `common.mk`.
-Alternatively, you can build all samples by typing `make`.
-Please, read the README at the root directory of the repository for more information.
+To compile this sample, just type `make` from the root directory of the repository.

-The build process will compile and use the latest master branch version of PMDK (libpmemobj is part of PMDK).
-If you want to use a custom installed version of PMDK, you can change the `PMDK_EXAMPLE_INCLUDE` and `PMKD_EXAMPLE_LIB_NONDEBUG` variables in `common.mk` appropriately.

 ### How to Run